Considering Judaism

 However, Judaism does teach a single, supreme, moral, rational and caring God.
 It teaches love for God.
 It teaches moral human behaviors based on the ideal of god's morality.
 All these aspects are right, admirable and consistent.

-From the start, Judaism was an agreement with a specific people.
+From the start, Judaism was an agreement by God with one specific people.
 As such, it was not intended to be for all people.
 (It is not a proselytizing religion although there are some non-Jews that convert to Judaism.)
 However, if God is the god of all, then presumably there would be a way for all to come to God.
 Judaism arguably is not that religion.